 When you reach a milestone, you can buy yourself something that you like, and something that you can afford.

-You don’t have to go into debt to buy yourself a reward because you are making progress of getting out of debt.
+You don’t have to go into debt to buy yourself a reward because you are making progress in getting out of debt.

 Be moderate, my friend.